kosamad/the-meadow-project/TESTING.md

 Testing is essential to ensure the website functions correctly, is free from bugs, and allows users to fully utilise all features before its release to the general market.
 This guarantees a positive user experience (UX) and encourages repeat visits from customers and registered users.

 Throughout the development process, I relied on Chrome developer tools to assess page responsiveness across various screen sizes and address any encountered issues.
 In troubleshooting, I utilised the console to log and monitor JavaScript code, aiding in resolving aspects of the site that did not perform as intended.
 Additionally, I employed Python development techniques to address backend issues, ensuring seamless functionality across the site.
-All the test results detailed below are based on the [deployed site]().
+All the test results detailed below are based on the development site.

 ---